 Last-mile delivery is becoming a hot topic as online shopping continues to grow and inner town and city roads experience growing congestion due to a myriad of delivery vehicles.
 Some see electric cargo bikes as a solution, or even delivery by drones to more remote areas.

 Electric scooters, however, tend to generate a mixed reaction when considering the future of transportation.
 In London, UK, there is a confusing scenario in which rented e-scooters are allowed on the roads but privately-owned ones are not.
-Within the European Union, Paris in France has banned them completely, while they could become legal throughout the Republic of Ireland within a few months.
+Within the European Union, Paris in France has banned them completely, while they became officially legalised in Ireland with the implementation of the Road Traffic and Roads Act 2023, which took effect on May 20, 2024.
+Research released 12 months later found that e-scooters are now perceived as the most dangerous form of transport in Ireland.

 What’s Next: Expect to see advancements in micro-mobility technology, including longer-lasting batteries, improved safety features, and smarter integration with urban planning to create bike-friendly cities.